maierfelix/chromium-ray-tracing/README.md

 ### On Windows:
 After building, download [DXC](https://github.com/microsoft/DirectXShaderCompiler/releases) and place *dxcompiler.dll* and *dxil.dll* along *chrome.exe*.<br/>

-Make sure you run Chromium with `chrome.exe --no-sandbox`.
-If the sandbox is not enabled, Chromium cannot load DXC.

 ### On Linux:
 Make sure you have the latest [Vulkan beta driver](https://developer.nvidia.com/vulkan-driver) installed.

-Now you can run Chromium.